Two Simple Ways To Break Bad Habits

 Some interventions are complicated, and others are easy.
-They can seem counter intuitive and at times, stupidly hilarious!
-Interventions are designed to help our brain break out of bad habits and unhealthy patterns.
+They can seem counterintuitive and, at times, stupidly hilarious!
+Interventions are designed to help our brains break out of bad habits and unhealthy patterns.
 The most successful bad habit breakers tend to be fairly simple and easy to remember.
 The more complicated something is, the lazier our brain will be!

 Bad Habits Can Make Us Feel Uncomfortable